 On Monday Takahiro and I fished Larry’s Creek, one of the more well known rivers here and easy to access from a gravel road and walking track.
 We spotted several large fish (about eight in all) but all were ultra spooky and we had no success.
 Two anglers who came up behind us suggested that 6x tippet was the way to go on these heavily pressured trout.
 They may have been right, but using 3 lb breaking strain tippet on 8 lb trout seemed about as effective as using cooked spaghetti.

-|Takahiro on the Haupiri, casting to a large fish just visible at the right of the image|
+|Takahiro on the Haupiri, casting to a large fish visible just off the bank|

-It was my turn to cast to a fish spotted in a deep pool.
+It was my turn to cast to a fish we spotted in a deep pool.
 I tied on a heavy nymph 8 feet under my dry and after several casts through the swirling eddy the dry fly dipped and I lifted into one very surprised brown trout.
 This was someway up a tributary called Cone Creek, a series of tumbling rapids between pools, and the fish used the rapids to its full advantage by heading downstream.
-I’m not sure I would have been able to net that fish on my own.
+I’m not sure I would have been able to net that fish without Takahiro's help, because he clambered down the rocks to net it in a pool some way down the cascade.
 It weighed 5lbs.
-That’s two fish in five days of fishing - you really learn to savour them!
+That made it two fish in five days of fishing - you really learn to savour them!

 Today is a rest/provisioning day and tomorrow we will hike out to fish a really remote river.
 The only way to get to it is to walk (it’s in a declared wilderness area so helicopters are not allowed in).
-We’ll take our tents with and spend 3 nights out there and hopefully get a chance or two at large fish a little less accustomed to humans.
+We’ll take our tents along and spend 3 nights out there and hopefully get a chance or two at large fish a little less accustomed to humans.
 The weather forecast looks good and I’m excited!
 Until next time.